talhaakkaya/rflos/README.md

 - **Visual Selection Feedback**: Selected lines, markers, and labels highlight in red
 - **Color-Coded Results**:
   - Green "CLEAR" status for unobstructed paths
-  - Red "BLOCKED" status with obstruction details
+  - Red "BLOCKED" status when terrain obstructs the path
+  - Orange "BEYOND HORIZON" status when path exceeds radio horizon (Earth's curvature limit)
 - **Point Cards**: Each point has its own card with name, coordinates, and height configuration

 ## Technology Stack